 But there’s a spoiler in the wind and sea: Red tide.

-The big unknown is where red tide algae will be blooming in the Gulf of Mexico during Spring Break, if at all.
+The big unknown is where red tide algae will be blooming in the Gulf of Mexico during Spring Break.
 So far this winter, patches of algae blooms have been drifting erratically along the coast, leaving dead fish on beaches and reports of respiratory irritation among beach-goers.

 There are plenty of things to do near Sarasota, and we highly recommend bringing your bicycle and riding the paved multi-use Legacy Trail, which runs between Sarasota and Venice, 20 miles south.